learn-co-curriculum/dsc-regular-expressions-codealong/README.md

 #### Escaping Metacharacters

 In regex, the dollar sign is a **_Metacharacter_**.
 This character means something.
-We can't just use the dollarsign in a pattern, anymore that we can use a reserved keyword like `for` as a varaible name in python.
+We can't just use the dollar sign in a pattern, anymore that we can use a reserved keyword like `for` as a variable name in python.
 Since the dollar sign is a reserved symbol in regex, we'll need to escape it using a `\`.
 This tells the regex compiler that we are talking about the actual dollar sign symbol, not using it to talk about the end of a string.
 In the cell below:

 * Modify the pattern so that it includes a dollar sign, followed by a digit character class.